We will be closed on Friday, July 4 in observance of Independence Day.

 As a member-owned financial institution, your trust and financial well-being are our top priorities.
-Here are a few important points that can help reaffirm the security of your funds:
+Here’s more information about what why Ardent is well positioned to keep your money safe and stable:

 FREQUENTLY ASKED QUESTIONS